a5482pick/Many-Random-Earths-Threejs/README.md

 Additionally provided is code that makes the 'earth' that is pointed to by the cursor glow green, and also code that logs the cursor's screen coordinates each time a new one of these cursor intersections occurs.

-NOTES: For smoother motion control with the mouse, it may help to comment-out the line 'scope.object.lookAt( scope.target );' from _OrbitControls.js_.
+NOTE: For smoother motion control with the mouse, it may help to comment-out the line 'scope.object.lookAt( scope.target );' from _OrbitControls.js_.